Pumpapa/minimalmagic/content/TRS/Annotated-TRAM.1.md

   - "Engine"
   - "TRAM.1"
 ---
-In this section the full source of TRAM.1 (version of Oct 2021) is annotated.
+This section annotates the full source of TRAM.1 (version of Oct 2021).

 # Basics
 ## Standard libraries